BenJoyenConseil/github_insights/README.md

 - Mean time to Merge PR
 - PlusMinus lines of Code

-It find some inspiration in [DORA's key metrics](https://dora.dev/research/?view=detail) :
+Target vision is to map metrics from [DORA research](https://dora.dev/research/?view=detail) :
  - Lead time,
  - Change failure rate
  - Deploy frequency
  - Recovery time

+Inspired by [oss-analytics](https://github.com/observablehq/oss-analytics/tree/main), by the Observable's team

 ### Used at Decathlon Digital
-I use this project [@Decathlon](https://digital.decathlon.net/) to follow our distributed engineering organization.
+I use this project [@Decathlon](https://digital.decathlon.net/) to follow our distributed organization of analytics engineering.
 We have internal shared repositories (OSS like)  and a lot of contributions to them each week.
 It helps me to **control the way** new things are added to the *Common Good*

 ![dash](src/assets/example_dash.png)